 - The Designated Safeguarding Lead, will have Level 3 Safeguarding training at least every two years - The Deputy Safeguarding Lead will have Level 3 Safeguarding training at least every two years - Training of Designated Safeguarding Lead and Deputy Designated Safeguarding Lead is in accordance with locally agreed procedures.
-Informal supplementary training for DSL and DDSL is considered at least annually. - Relevant members of the Senior Leadership Team are trained in safer recruitment processes, this includes the Deputy Safeguarding Lead
+Informal supplementary training for DSL and DDSL is considered at least annually. - Relevant members of the Senior Leadership Team are trained in safer recruitment processes. - All staff who work directly with children must read Part One and Annex B of KCSIE (Sept 25) and acknowledge.
+Records of acknowledgement are kept on file. - All staff are trained to manage a report of child-on-child sexual violence and sexual harassment.
+Records of training are kept on file. - All staff are trained to understand; - What is meant by the term safeguarding. - The main categories of abuse, harm and neglect.